gms2009/GTP-Go-Text-Protocol/README.md

 # GTP-Go-Text-Protocol
-A simple implementation of GTP for go engines in Python 3.
+This a simple implementation of GTP for Go engines in Python 3.
-Support commands:
+Support commands(11):
   protocol_version
   name
   version